physcrowley/csaq1/docs/2_simple-data.md

 ## Vocabulary

 **delimiter**: a character or sequence of characters used to separate fields in a text file.
-Common delimiters include spaces, commas `,`, tabs `\t`, and pipes `|`, but any character can be used as a delimiter.
+Common delimiters include spaces (the default), commas `,`, tabs `\t`, and pipes `|`, but any character can be used as a delimiter.

 **field**: a single piece of data in a text file.
-Fields are separated by delimiters.
+Fields are separated by delimiters and their type is usually known.
+As pure data, they are also called **tokens**.

-**record**: a collection of fields that represent a single entity in a text file.
-Records are separated by newlines `\n`.
+**record**: a collection of fields that represent a single line in a text file.
+Hence records are delimited by newlines `\n`.

 **method chaining**: a programming technique where one method is called directly on the result of another method.
 For example, `file.readline()` will return a string.
 Instead of assigning this result to a variable and applying a string method like `strip()` to that variable, we can chain the method calls together, for example: `file.readline().strip()`.
 The result of the method on the left is always the object that the method on the right uses.